jnduli/blog_jnduli.co.ke/content/airtel_money_and_paypal.md

 status: published
 Summary: Registering on Paypal with Airtel Money Card

+Note: This article is outdated.
+I haven't used these steps in a few years.

 Paypal is an online means of paying for goods and services.
 It is especially useful when working with sites like ebay, where some